 ROS questions from 7/8 were discussed – the questions directly relate to this topic/issue.
 It was explained in the 7/16 PDCWG that the PDCWG does not have any tools to assess AS sufficiency – ERCOT brings a summary of results of the Ancillary Service Methodology to PDCWG every fall for review and approval (before going to ROS & TAC), but the tools and analysis are all run by ERCOT.

+Consider making RRS a purely frequency responsive service (Reg already is) – i.e. do not release RRS (and Reg) capacity to SCED (similar to treatment once ECRS is implemented).

+Consider procuring additional RRS as Contingency Reserve (until ECRS is implemented) to replenish frequency-deployed RRS and restore frequency.
+RRS is already held behind the HASL and is a 10-minute energy product (similar to ECRS).
+This additional RRS (ECRS-equivalent portion) could be released to SCED during capacity scarcity situations.

+Consider a minimum duration limit on ESRs providing (non-FFR) RRS and NSRS.
+ERCOT does not have visibility into what the state of charge will be on ESRs in upcoming hours and thus does not know whether an ESR will provide RRS from the gen or CLR side.
+(ESRs providing RRS switched between gen and CLR during the February 15th frequency event.)
+Understanding this is crucial to planning how much load needs to be shed in an emergency to create headroom.
+For every 1mw switching from gen to clr requires an incremental 1mw of load shed during an emergency (to create headroom for the CLR to charge).
+With some load shed taking up to 30min to perform, it is important to know this amount ahead of time.
+Combining a minimum duration with restricting manual deployments of RRS will ensure a higher confidence of reserves.

 45 Frequency: Analyze system frequency leading up to EEA conditions and determine impact of low frequency on generation and load tripping.

 LP turbine blades and end windings have a natural frequency that makes them vulnerable to operating at frequencies below 59.4 Hz – particularly true for larger generators.
 PDCWG is pursuing more specific and technical details from turbine OEMs.